toivomattila/russian-roulette/README.md

 ## How to Play

 1. Visit [russian-roulette.online](https://russian-roulette.online) or run locally
+2. Click the "How to Play" button to learn the rules and probabilities
-2. Click "Load & Spin Chamber" to start the game
+3. Click "Load & Spin Chamber" to start the game
    - This will load a bullet into a random chamber position
    - The chamber will spin with animation and sound effects
-3. Once the chamber stops spinning, click "Pull Trigger" to test your luck
+4. Once the chamber stops spinning, click "Pull Trigger" to test your luck
    - If the chamber is empty, you survive and can continue
    - If you hit the loaded chamber, game over!
-4. Click "Play Again" to restart the game at any time
+5. Click "Play Again" to restart the game at any time

+## Game Mechanics

+### Rules
+- The game simulates a six-chamber revolver with one bullet
+- Each trigger pull rotates the chamber to the next position
+- Surviving a shot means the current chamber was empty
+- Hitting the loaded chamber ends the game

+### Probabilities
+- Initial shot: 5/6 chance of survival (83.33%)
+- Second shot: 4/5 chance (80%)
+- Third shot: 3/4 chance (75%)
+- Fourth shot: 2/3 chance (66.67%)
+- Fifth shot: 1/2 chance (50%)
+- Final shot: 0% chance of survival

+### Strategy
+Consider restarting the game after surviving a few shots to maintain better odds of survival.
+The probability of survival decreases with each shot.

 ## Requirements